Willpower is the ability to tolerate an uncomfortable situation in pursuit of a goal.

 But recent research is challenging the ego depletion idea and suggesting we may actually be weakening our will with it.
-One study from Stanford University found that people who believed that willpower was a limited resource gave up much easier than those who did not hold such a belief.
+One study from Stanford University found that people who believed that willpower was a limited resource gave up much easier than those who didn’t hold such a belief.

 “If you change your input, you can change your output, so stop putting all the pressure on yourself and start paying attention to everything around you,” Hardy said.

-We see ourselves as independent beings, but our environment molds us at every moment.
-The media you consume, the time and place you live in, the privileges and challenges you were born into, and everyone you associate with are all constantly influencing your decisions.
+We see ourselves as independent beings, but our environment also molds us at every moment.
+The media you consume, the time and place you live in, the education you receive, and everyone you associate with are all constantly influencing your decisions.

-Ignore the impact of this context and maintaining willpower becomes a study in futility.
+Ignore the effect of this context and maintaining willpower becomes a study in futility for many people.
 Trying to overcome an obstacle in the midst of the same forces that created the obstacle is like trying to roll a boulder uphill: No matter how hard you push, you will inevitably return to the status quo.

 However, if we can recognize the factors that hold us back, we may be able to create conditions that push us toward something better.

 Addiction therapists understand this concept.
-While addicts were once told to simply tough it out, experience has shown that recovery is much more likely when they shift their focus to environmental changes: avoiding the people and places that trigger use, seeking a support network that helps to hold them accountable when the will gets weak, and admitting to others that they have a problem.
+While addicts were once told to simply tough it out, experience has shown that recovery is much more likely when they shift their focus to environmental changes: avoiding the people and places that trigger use, seeking a support network that helps to hold them accountable when their will grows weak and admitting to others that they have a problem.